 LAAT School Improvement Team

 The LAAT team has significant headship and school leadership experience.
-Two School Effectiveness Advisers (SEAs) currently undertake inspections - one for OFSTED and one for SIAMs.
 Members of the team have had a broad range of experiences in schools of all categories understanding what outstanding looks like and having had success in moving schools out of categories.

 School Effectiveness Adviser: Stephen Johnson

 Steve is a former Secondary Headteacher and Ofsted Inspector.
 Steve comes with a wealth of Senior Leadership experience including Headship.
 He has worked in secondary schools in different contexts from inner city to rural, including those facing challenging circumstances.
 He has an MA in Education Leadership and Management from Keele University, and is accredited with the NPQH award.
 His professional interests include curriculum design, leadership and management, learning and teaching, the effective use of data, and school improvement.
 Steve has spent time working as an Ofsted inspector in both the Primary and Secondary sectors.
 He has a good working knowledge of Ofsted being accredited with the Professional Qualification for School Inspector (PQSI).